 Don’t waste money on an expensive pair.
-Even our tour guide told us that “binos are binos” and “glass is glass”, “the set your grandparents had are the same as the newest ones on the market”.
+Even our tour guide told us that “binos are binos”, “glass is glass”, and “the set your grandparents had are the same as the newest ones on the market”.
 I’m sure that’s not exactly true, but don’t waste the money.
 Simple binoculars will do the job just fine and are super cool in a national park.

 The Right Gear Makes a Difference

 You don’t need to buy the Rolls-Royce of equipment to have an awesome adventure in a national park.
-However, a few good quality pieces of gear that are appropriate for the event can make it much more enjoyable and successful.
+However, a few good-quality pieces of gear that are appropriate for the event can make it much more enjoyable and successful.